Anjum48/rl-examples/ppo/README.md

 ## Continuous Environments
 - Generally require large batch sizes, e.g. 8192
-- If `sigma` starts to increase instead of decrease on TensorBoard, try fewer epochs
+- If `sigma` starts to increase instead of decrease on TensorBoard, try using fewer epochs

 ### `Pendulum-v0`
 - Works fine across a broad range of settings